Hint: It’s not for the money.

 Write for the tens of thousands of people who can start their own healing by reading what you’ve learned about yours.
 We all have truths and valid perspectives.
 We all have stories.
 Your story is not about how awful your mom was or what other people did wrong… it’s about you.

 The people in your life will be affected and will react.
 They may contact you or they may not.
-Either way, pushing through this fear is an exercise in courage and allows both you and anyone else to be responsible for your respective feelings.
+Either way, pushing through this fear is an exercise in courage and allows both you, and anyone else, to take responsibility for your respective feelings.

 Writing and publishing is one way you take responsibility for yours.